 Once I had this done I could get to the business of riding on the trainer when I wanted to.

-[pullquote]So after a number of rides I’d say my conclusion, at least so far, is that for such a relatively inexpensive piece of electronics the Scosche Speed/Cadence sensor seems to work quite well; once the first set up is done.[/pullquote] I stick the bike on the trainer, start the Bluetooth on my phone (I usually have it turned off), load the Wahoo and press the Start button and start pedaling and it displays and records my stats.
+[pullquote]So after a number of rides I’d say my conclusion, at least so far, is that for such a relatively inexpensive piece of electronics the Scosche Speed/Cadence sensor seems to work quite well; once the first set up is done.[/pullquote] I stick the bike on the trainer, start the Bluetooth on my phone (I usually have it turned off, I also turn on the phone Location setting), load the Wahoo and press the Start button and start pedaling and it displays and records my stats.
 Task accomplished.

 By the way – if you do a lot of hours on your bike trainer check out my post “Bored on the Treadmill, Indoor Bike Trainer, Exercise Bike, Elliptical, or Rowing Machine?
 Get a Chromecast!“

-The only issue is the occasional and momentary dropping out of the cadence or speed – it lasts maybe less than a revolution of the pedals and then it’s back, and it doesn’t happen that often.
+The only issue is the occasional and momentary dropping out of the cadence or speed – it lasts maybe less than a revolution of the pedals and then it’s back, and it doesn’t happen that often (this may have to do with a old battery or not having Location on my phone turned on).
 If you’re a stickler for exactness this might bug you – but I doubt it has a measurable effect on either in the long run and likely this is the result of the somewhat weak stock magnets that came with the device.
 At some point I will replace these magnets with better ones and update this review, but for now they work adequately for my purposes, though as I mentioned above they do have to be fairly close for consistent sensing.

 Transferring the sensor body and magnets to another bike is moderately easy and only takes a few minutes.
 The rubber band attachment makes this easier of course.